 Many Campylobacter positive flocks fail to test positive preslaughter and are first discovered when the slaughterhouse samples are analysed (49.2% in 2004).
 A possible explanation may be that the pre-slaughter sample is taken approximately one week before slaughter.
-As most of the broilers are slaughtered at four five weeks of age, a large part of their life still remains at pre-slaughter sampling.
-The possibility to be infected during this last week of life is therefore significant, and the pre-slaughter sample should therefore be taken as close to slaughter as possible.
+As most of the broilers are slaughtered at four - five weeks of age, a large part of their life still remains at pre-slaughter sampling.
+The possibility to be infected during this last week of life is therefore significant, and the pre-slaughter as possible.
 In that way, as many positive flocks as possible are identified before slaughter, and actions can be put in place to prevent exposure of positive products to the consumers.